Jakub Kuzdra

-Jakub Kuzdra (born 8 December 1997) is a Polish professional footballer who plays as a full-back for I liga side Chrobry Głogów.
+Jakub Kuzdra (born 8 December 1997) is a Polish professional footballer who plays as a full-back for I liga club Chrobry Głogów.

 Club career

 Volos

 On 10 July 2021, Greek Super League club Volos announced the signing of Kuzdra, who was released from Warta Poznań.
 He made a single cup appearance before terminating his contract by mutual consent on 15 December 2021.

 Chrobry Głogów

 On 10 June 2022, Kuzdra joined I liga side Chrobry Głogów on a two-year deal.